baratorch/winpatcher_x86/README.md

 # winpatcher_x86
 A library of tools for placing patches and hooks into target x86 program code.

+You should call exported GetPatcherX86 function from your code to get IPatcher instance.
+The IPatcher interface provides most of the functionlity of the winpatcher_x86 library.

 It is used in the MMDoC Revival project: https://sites.google.com/site/mmdoc4ever